 My last reminder… think of you plants as living, breathing life.
 Similarly to humans and animals, the better the plants are cared for in the beginning the better they’ll be for life.

 PHEW!
-Thank you for bearing with me through that post!
-I strongly urge you to take gardening mapping and planning seriously as the few hours of time investment on the front end will save you countless hours of headache on the back end!
+Thank you for bearing with me through this post!
+I strongly urge you to take garden mapping and planning seriously as the few hours of time investment on the front end will save you countless hours of headache on the back end!
 You will be so happy to have a point of reference for the season as well as a great plan to look back on and learn from once the season is over!

 Looking for more gardening posts?
 Check these out!